 NHIA’s Medicare legislation initiative is intended to broaden this gap in coverage, too.

 Some Medicare fee-for-service plan patients may have other insurance that will pick up some of the home infusion costs not covered by Medicare.
 A minority of the Medicare population is enrolled in the Medicare Advantage (Part C) program.

 Like most commercial health plans, many Medicare Advantage health plans cover home infusion because they recognize it will reduce their overall health care costs and achieve high levels of patient satisfaction.

 Most home infusion therapy providers are familiar with Medicare’s coverage details and will advise prospective patients of their specific coverage and anticipated out-of-pocket obligations if they undertake home infusion therapy.

 To learn more about home infusion coverage under Medicare, click here.

-When considering open enrollment, it is important to take into account all aspects of the coverage and not just the cost.
+When considering open enrollment, it’s important to consider all aspects of the coverage and not just the cost.
 You’ll want to compare premiums, deductibles, co-pays and total out-of-pocket limits.
 A lower premium may seem like a big savings, but you could end up paying even more if the coverage is not as good, so choose wisely.